tariq7299/BolesaLandingPage/to-do.md

 # GLOBAL

-- Make the whole page become ritght to left
+**NOT so importatnt**

-- Add a nav bar from bootstrap
+- Make the font size of clamp to make it dynamic depeing on the screen size -

 # NAV BAR